U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Brief description

 As a result of the initial finding of the MAtStrat I Cooperative, the Delaware Geological Survey conducted a MAtStrat II project to address unresolved issues in the stratigraphically complex late Miocene to early Pleistocene sediments in Middle Atlantic Coastal Plain from southeastern Virginia to Cape May, New Jersey.
 These strata contain important aquifers that are used by public water systems, agriculture, industry, and household consumers in the region, including growing municipalities with large summer tourist populations located along the Atlantic Coast.
 The project goal was to examine in detail all available core and sample material in the area to develop a regional stratigraphic framework of the units.
 This was accomplished by 1) collection of all available stratigraphic data both published and unpublished, 2) identification of available core material, 3) construction of regional cross sections, 4) a multi-state workshop to refine the cross sections and correlations, and 5) identification of additional work needed.
 Drilling was undertaken to address data gaps in critical areas.
 A 470-foot continuous wireline corehole was drilled in the middle of the region near Berlin, Maryland.
 Split-spoon coreholes were drilled further north nearer the Maryland-Delaware border and further south at the Maryland-Virginia border.
-Combined with the compilation of older data, the new cores clarify the nature of the north-to-south stratigraphic changes in this part of the study area.
+Combined with the compilation of older data, the new cores clarify the nature of the north-to-south stratigraphic changes in the late Miocene to early Pleistocene sediments of the Delmarva Peninsula.
 In addition, the project served as an excellent opportunity to train university students in methods to describe sediment in detail, and to familiarize them with drilling techniques.
+The project objectives, methodologies, and summary of results are outlined in a final project report.
+Draft correlation charts and regional cross sections will be released in final format after review with the participating state geological surveys.
+The data assembled for this project is included in the same extensive collaborative data store as the MAtStrat I Project; it is accessible to participating organizations and researchers and will be migrated in 2024 to a more permanent cloud storage space.

 Pennsylvanian stratigraphic correlations in the Midcontinent -- Iowa, Kansas, Missouri, Nebraska, and Oklahoma